Chicano English: History

 Because Spanish-speaking people migrated from other parts of the Hispanophone world to the Southwest, Chicano English is now the customary dialect of many Hispanic Americans of diverse national heritages in the Southwest.
 As Hispanics are of diverse racial origins, Chicano English serves as the distinction from non-Hispanic and non-Latino Americans in the Southwest.

 A common stereotype about Chicano English speakers, similar to stereotypes about other racial/ethnic minorities in the United States, is that Chicano English speakers are not proficient in English and are generally uneducated.
 This language ideology is linked to negative perceptions about Chicano Americans and Hispanics in general.
-Some of these stereotypes can be seen in popular films that depict the Chicano lifestyles and dialects.
-Most of these films take place in Southern California.
-Some of the more popular films, where this can be noted, are Mi Familia, American Me and Blood In Blood Out.
-These films are an example of the Southern California Chicano dialect and also of some of the stereotypes that are thought of when one thinks of Chicanos.

 Phonology

 Prosody

 The rhythm of Chicano English tends to have an intermediate prosody between a Spanish-like syllable timing, with syllables taking up roughly the same amount of time with roughly the same amount of stress, and General American English's stress timing, with only stressed syllables being evenly timed.

 Chicano English also has a complex set of nonstandard English intonation patterns, such as pitch rises on significant words in the middle and at the end of sentences as well as initial-sentence high pitches, which are often accompanied by the lengthening of the affected syllables.
 When needing extra emphasis to certain words, there is the use of rising glides.
 Rising glides can be used multiple times in one sentence.
 On compound nouns and verbs, major stress is on the second word.
 Rising glides can occur at any time and at either monosyllabic or polysyllabic words.